Ed Asner, actor who twice had the role of a lifetime as newsman Lou Grant, dies at 91

 “I’m not an expert, but I’m a citizen who can read,” he told an interviewer.
 “I think I know enough to make judgments, and I think we’re on the wrong side.
 I think we’ve ended up on the wrong side too many times in too many places.”

 Mr. Asner helped raise money to support the high-profile legal defense of Mumia Abu-Jamal, who was convicted in 1982 of killing a Philadelphia police officer.
-More recently, the actor questioned widely-accepted explanations of the terrorist attacks of Sept.
-11, 2001, opposed the U.S.-led invasion of Iraq in 2003 and appeared in a series of advertisements by the liberal group MoveOn.org targeting then-President George W. Bush.
+He later questioned widely accepted explanations of the terrorist attacks of Sept.
+11, 2001, opposed the U.S.-led invasion of Iraq in 2003 and appeared in advertisements by the liberal group MoveOn.org targeting then-President George W. Bush.

 In a foreword to a book about “Lou Grant” by author Douglass K. Daniel, Mr. Asner wrote that the drama was one of his proudest accomplishments as an actor.